Sulmona: Main sights

-The remains of the ancient city are of little interest as ruins, but indicate the existence of a considerable town; among them are the vestiges of an amphitheatre, a theatre, and thermae, all of them located outside the gates of the modern city.
-About 3 km from the city, at the foot of Monte Morrone, are some ruins of reticulated masonry, traditionally believed to be Ovid's villa.
-Today, they are more properly identified as the sanctuary of Hercules Curinus.
+The remains of the ancient city indicate the existence of a considerable town; among them are the vestiges of an amphitheatre, a theatre, and thermae, all of them located outside the gates of the modern city.
+About 3 km from the city, at the foot of Monte Morrone is the site of the Roman sanctuary of Hercules Curinus.

 Nearby is the Badia Morronese, a large (c.
 119 × 140 m) religious complex located near Pope Celestine V's hermitage.
 It was founded by Celestine as a chapel in 1241, and was enlarged and later made into a convent.

 Confetti

 Sulmona is the home of the Italian confectionery known as confetti.
 These are sugar-coated almonds and are traditionally given to friends and relatives on weddings and other special occasions.
 Confetti can be eaten or simply used as decoration.
 The local artisans also colour these candies and craft them into flowers and other creations.
 There are two main factories in town and several shops that sell these items, the most famous of which is Confetti Mario Pelino.